From Info to Impact: How to Build an Employee Benefits Guide That Resonates

-So, as you navigate embracing a multi-channel approach to benefits education, that meets employees where they are, here are nine ways to improve your open enrollment benefits guide this year:
+So, as you navigate embracing a multi-channel approach to benefits education that meets employees with different communication preferences, here are nine ways to improve your open enrollment benefits guide this year:

 1. Let’s Get Digital

-Yes, there are some fringe cases where you might need to print, like if your employees are hard-to-reach or don’t have a company email address.
-But even then, you have some way of getting ahold of them…via text, or with a poster in the break room, or by word of mouth through their managers.
+There are some cases where you might need to print your benefits guide, like if your employees are hard-to-reach or don’t have a company email address.
+But even then, you have some way of getting ahold of them…via text, with a poster in the break room, a postcard sent directly to their home, or by word of mouth through their managers.
 So there’s probably a way for you to share a link to your digital employee benefits guide, too.

 2. Present the most urgent stuff first